 Written and Created by PaperCraftCentral Susan

-A candy thank you is a sweet way (in more than one way!) to thank someone for their thoughtfulness or kindness, and dressing up candy your own way makes it even more special.
-Sometimes a person is just so nice.
-I really feel I want to thank people quite often for their kind words, kind thoughts, kind actions.
+A candy thank you is a sweet way, in more than one way, to thank someone for their thoughtfulness or kindness, and dressing up candy your own way makes it even more special.

 I wanted to thank a bunch of people recently by sending them a little something through the mail.
 As summer was coming I didn't want to send chocolate in case it melted along the way.
-Then I got my Curly Label Punch Bundle (retired) and I knew what I could do.
-I could make Candy Thank You favours.
+So I chose wrapped caramels.
+Look for boiled sweets or little packets of wrapped lifesavers or similar if you cannot find hard caramels.

-So I did.
-And now I want to share them with you.
 Here's a way to make a Candy Thank You favour as a sweet treat.

-""I would thank you from the bottom of my heart,
+"I would thank you from the bottom of my heart,

 but for you my heart has no bottom".